 From there, you can move all over the map to see the available listings by state or country to compare prices.
 You will notice that rural areas are the most affordable and offer very unique experiences.

-If you are interested in signing up for an Airbnb account, use this coupon to get $40 off your first trip!
+If you are interested in signing up for an Airbnb account, use this coupon to get up to $65 off your first trip!